sbryngelson/group-docs/phd-syllabus/doing-research.md

 Try to read broadly (e.g., sociology, social psychology, communication, economics, etc.), and consider how these texts and concepts are related to your work.

 I recommend finding a good way to keep track of ideas.
-Eric [reports](https://docs.google.com/document/d/11D3kHElzS2HQxTwPqcaTnU5HCJ8WGE5brTXI4KLf4dM/edit#) using a file called “ideas.txt” where he adds new ideas as they come to mind.
+You can use a file called `ideas.txt` to keep track of new ideas as they come to mind.
-I use Evernote, using a note for each new idea with the searchable text "research idea".
+I use [todo: using a note for each new idea with the searchable text "research idea".
-A research notebook (note: use a Moleskine for the "I know what I'm doing" look) is another way to keep track, although it's perhaps not as easily searchable.
+A research notebook (note: use a Moleskine for the "I know what I'm doing" look) is another way to keep track, although it's perhaps not as easily searchable.]

 Importantly, while there is no such thing as "too many ideas", you shouldn't pursue more than a few at a time, and carefully balance new ideas with ongoing work.
-Which brings us to...
+This brings us to...

-#### Deciding on Ideas to Pursue
+#### Deciding what Ideas to Pursue

 I am often asked who decides which ideas and research direction to pursue.
 Can a PhD student choose any topic and research direction?